 What Are Some Examples of Medical Malpractice?

 Some common examples of medical malpractice or negligence include:

-Not only can doctors be sued, but others may also be responsible for medical errors rising to the level of malpractice.
+Not only can doctors be sued, but others may also be responsible for medical malpractice.
 Depending on the surrounding circumstances, there are a number of different healthcare professionals and organizations that may be held liable, including: